jeremyhoward/ROH_Relationship/README.md

 # ROH_Relationship

 C++ code that I have used to create a Run of Homozygosity (ROH) based relationship matrix.
 A full description of how it is calculated is outlined in "Characterization and management of long runs of homozygosity in parental nucleus lines and their associated crossbred progeny".
+An updated version that generated errors if input parameters are not formated correctly was uploaded on May 5, 2018.

 ## To Compile and Run
 Compile: g++ -O3 -fopenmp -lpthread ROH_Rel.cpp -o ROH_Relationship